jadecobra/python_tdd_exercises/source/functions.rst

        def accepts_positional_and_keyword_arguments(last_name, first_name):
            return None
-    the terminal shows the same error even though we have 2 different arguments.
-We need a way to let the program know which argument is positional and which is a keyword argument
+    the terminal shows the same error even though I have 2 different arguments.
+I need a way to let the program know which argument is positional and which is a keyword argument
 * reorder the arguments in the signature
   .. code-block:: python